tracim/tracim/backend/doc/setting.md

 Don't forget to set `website.base_url` and `website.title` for the frontend, as some features use them to link the frontend in emails.

-:warning: its necessary to check if your smtp configuration working good before using tracim.
+:warning: It is necessary to check if your SMTP configuration is working correctly before using Tracim.
-In next release we purpose a quick solution to test if your smtp configuration work properly.
+In the next release we will include a quick solution to test if your STMP configuration works properly.

 ## Configuring Invitation in Workspace ##